yotamco100/botjitsu/README.md

 For example, a Fire, Purple, 10 card will be written as: `FpA`.

-Cards of number 10 are power cards, which means that winning with these cards activates their power.
+Cards with the number 10 are "Power Cards", which means that winning with these cards activates their power.
-In our deck, the power of all three power cards is the "reverse" power which causes cards with lower numbers to beat cards with larger numbers in the following round.
+In the tournament deck, the power-up of all three Power Cards is the "Reverse" power-up, which causes cards with lower numbers to beat cards with larger numbers in the following round, but only if the cards played that round share the same element, as explained in the "How do I win a CardJitsu round?" section.

 ## The Deck
 Since each card is so easily read, a Deck can be easily arranged using a .dcfg file, where each line is a card in DeckConfig syntax.